Prano Bailey-Bond

-Prano Bailey-Bond (born 1982) is a Welsh film director and writer.
-Her debut feature film, Censor, premiered in 2021.
+Prano Bailey-Bond (born 1982) is a Welsh film director and screenwriter.
+Her debut feature film, Censor, produced by BFI and Film4, premiered at 2021 Sundance Film Festival and won the Méliès d'Or for Best European Fantastic Film.

 Early life and education

-Bailey-Bond was born in 1982 and grew up in Wales.
+Bailey-Bond was born and raised in Aberystwyth, Wales and grew up in Wales.
+Her parents had previously worked in the arts before moving to rural Wales and becoming Hindu sannyasins.

 She studied at London College of Printing.
+After graduating, Bailey-Bond worked in post-production before moving on to direct music videos.

 Career

 Bailey-Bond began directing with music videos and short films.
 Her writing and directorial feature film debut, a psychological horror film named Censor, had its world premiere at the 2021 Sundance Film Festival.